-- The Committee has failed to nominate or appoint candidates who would constitute a board composed of at least two-thirds independent directors; - A current director nominee failed to receive a majority of votes cast in an uncontested election at a previous meeting of the company, taking into consideration actions taken by the board to address the issues that prompted the previous vote; - The board has failed to ensure adequate director succession planning and board refreshment, as indicated by unusually high average tenure and an inadequate number of new directors in recent years, taking into consideration factors such as the company's performance and governance profile; - The board unilaterally adopted a governance provision that weakens shareowner rights without shareowner approval (such as an exclusive forum bylaw, fee-shifting bylaw, or mandatory arbitration bylaw), or is currently seeking shareowner approval for such a governance provision pursuant to a bundled bylaw or charter amendment rather than as an individual proposal (and in egregious instances, the Systems may withhold from all incumbent board nominees); - The board adopted or renewed a poison pill that was not approved by shareowners within a reasonable time period, taking into consideration the date of its next annual meeting.
+The committee has failed to nominate or appoint candidates who would constitute a board composed of at least two-thirds independent directors;

+- ❖ A current director nominee failed to receive a majority of votes cast in an uncontested election at a previous meeting of the company, taking into consideration actions taken by the board to address the issues that prompted the previous vote: - The board has failed to ensure adequate director succession planning and board refreshment, as indicated by unusually high average tenure and an inadequate number of new directors in recent years, or a lack of relevant director experience in light of the company's long-term strategy and risks, taking into consideration factors such as the company's performance and governance profile; - The board lacks meaningful gender and racial/ethnic diversity, including but not limited to any board on which more than 80% of the directors are the same gender.
+The Systems may integrate more explicit racial/ethnic diversity expectations in the future as reliable data become available and may increase the minimum expectation for gender diversity. - The board unilaterally adopted a governance provision that weakens shareowner rights without shareowner approval (such as an exclusive forum bylaw, fee-shifting bylaw, or mandatory arbitration bylaw), or is currently seeking shareowner approval for such a governance provision pursuant to a bundled bylaw or charter amendment rather than as an individual proposal (and in egregious instances, the Systems may withhold from all incumbent board nominees); - The board adopted or renewed a poison pill that was not approved by shareowners within a reasonable time period, taking into consideration the date of its next annual meeting. - The board has taken steps that have the effect of disenfranchising shareowners, for example by holding a virtual-only annual meeting or by including in its proxy statement a management proposal for which the primary intent appears to be to exclude a reasonable shareowner proposal.